Home Blog The Capybara Rebel -1

 Moving past that letdown, I decided not to feature videos of anacondas and jaguars here.
 They’re available, but I’d rather not watch.
 Your Portuguese may not be sufficient for understanding scientific papers, so I upload the English ones to the ROUS Foundation website when I come across a good batch.
 The fun stuff makes its way here.

-Also read about Unlikely Friends: Capybara and Crocodile
+Also read about Is Capybara Considered a Fish?

 June 26, 2023, marked the release date for Chef Capybara, just two days ago.
 It seems like an enjoyable video game, probably worth the $0.99 cost.
 I’m curious, let me know what you think.